Melting one

 Chocolate: A True Story

-For English-speaking audiences, the counterstatement was summarized from the perspective of Switzerland’s most important chocolate pioneer.
+For English-speaking audiences the rebuttal is summarized from the perspective of the pioneer who brought

 Summary of CHOCOBERN'S